Cannibalism at sea: Essex

 After a whale rammed and sank the whaling ship Essex of Nantucket on 20 November 1820, the survivors were left floating in three small whaleboats.
 They eventually resorted, by common consent, to cannibalism to allow some to survive.
-Of the seven crew members eaten, six died of starvation and exposure; one, Owen Coffin, lost a lottery, and was shot.
+Of the seven crew members eaten, reportedly six died of starvation and exposure; one, Owen Coffin, lost a lottery, and was shot.
 The captain volunteered to take Coffin's place, but Coffin refused, accepting his lot stoically.

+The first four men who died and were eaten were all African Americans.
+Historian Nathaniel Philbrick as well as Vincent Woodard, the author of The Delectable Negro, doubt that this was purely incidental.
+They suggest that the white crew members may have deliberately killed them for food or else that they refused to share any remaining provisions as well as the "meat" of those who had already starved and been butchered, thus causing the Black men to starve first.

 Doubtful cases

 In the case of the Mary, which sank in 1736, and the Euxine, which shipwrecked in 1874, lots were ostensibly drawn to determine a victim for killing and cannibalism.
 However, in both cases there are doubts whether the lot drawing was fair (and whether it even happened), since the lot fell, conveniently from the viewpoint of the core crew, on an "obvious victim".
 In the case of the Mary, a passenger was singled out; in the case of the Euxine, the deadly lot fell on an Italian "boy" of about 20 years, who was both a foreigner (speaking little English) and the youngest surviving crew member.